joseandro/joseandro.github.io/content/posts/snarks_constructions/index.md

 Now that you know what functional commitment schemes are, let's explore four popular commitments often used to build SNARKs.

 ### Four important functional commitment schemes
 Here are some categories of functional commitment schemes that are very frequently present in SNARKs today.
-You read through them keep in mind that, in order to be a SNARK, we want the proof size and Verifier's running time to be at most sublinear, ideally logarithmic, in the degree `d` of the polynomial \\(f \in \mathcal{F}\\).
+As you read through them keep in mind that, in order to be a SNARK, we want the proof size and Verifier's running time to be at most sublinear, ideally logarithmic, in the degree \\(d\\) of the polynomial \\(f \in \mathcal{F}\\).

 #### Polynomial commitment schemes (PCS)
 The set \\(\mathcal{F} \\) that PCS commits to is the entire set of univariate polynomials of degree less or equal to \\(d\\) in fields of order \\(p\\).